stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 `True` if two values are equal and `neq` returning `True` if they are not.
-Surely, we can implement `neq` in terms of `eq`, so most of the time when implementing `Equals`, we will only implement the former.
+Surely, we can implement `neq` in terms of `eq`, so most of the time when implementing `Equals`, we will only implement the latter.
 In this case, we can give an implementation for `neq` already in the definition of `Equals`: